FAQs for web design, SEO, hosting, etc

 - Maybe you would like us to put forward some suggestions.
 That's fine too.

-- So before coding commences, we'll discuss some visual ideas with you, get your feedback, and then we can begin developing your new website.
+- So before coding starts, we'll discuss some visual ideas with you, get your feedback, and then we can begin developing your new website.

 5: Keeping an eye on things: